ekastimo/fend-project-memory-game-master/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+### How to play the game
+The game starts with 16 cards are organized ina random order.
+Each card has a coresponding card on the set and you goal is to find that card.

+You can click on a card to have it opened, then attemp to find the coresponding card.
+If the two card match, they both will remain open and if they do not match, both cards will be turned over.

+You win if you have all the cards open, and your challenge is to do this in the shortest time posible.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is private and is to be use as my assignment submision Therefore, I will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).